millerv2/BioinformaticsPrograms/DailyProgressLog.md

 $ Nanoplot -o summary-plots-log-transformed --fastq /Users/millerv2/Desktop/A549samples/SGNex_A549_directcDNA_replicate1_run3.fastq.gz /Users/millerv2/Desktop/A549samples/SGNex_A549_directcDNA_replicate2_run1.fastq.gz

 The results written to the output directory summary-plots-log-transformed included several different plots and summaries for sequencing quality control.

+For the next step of this workflow I did FastQC on the raw reads using FastQC.
+I already wrote a Snakemake rule for FastQC in my sample workflow so I took this framework and modified it slightly for the A549 sample data sets.
+I also plan on adding a rule for Nanoplot now above the FastQC rule now that I understood what the output looked like.